 - Sector activity (x15).

-- Extract, not repetition of the experience, but a detailed description of the value proposition, achievements, competencies and a more personal part including values, purpose and passions.
+- Extract, no repetition of the experience, but a detailed description of the value proposition, of achievements, competencies and a more personal part including securities, purpose and passions.

-- Detailed description of the experience, differentiating the stages within the same company, and defining job description and achievements in the period (keywords).
+- Detailed description of the Experience, differentiating the stages within the same company, and defining job description and achievements over the period (keywords).

-- Include training accomplished and detailed implies 10 times more visits.
+- Include the Training carried out and detailed implies 10 times more visits.

-- Include Skills (skills).
+- Including Skills (Skills).
 A profile with them achieves 13 times more visits.

-- Volunteering: are considered as an essential part of the curriculum.
+- Volunteering: are taken into account as an essential part of the curriculum.

-- groups professionals: Join and participate in groups (x5).
+- Groups Professional: Join and participate in groups (x5).

 - Create profiles in other languages helps build international relations.

-- Request and write recommendations (Sincere) is a symbol of recognition.
+- Request and write Recommendations (Sincere) it's a symbol of recognition.

 - Having a minimum contacts value for a more dynamic timeline.